gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 ```

 At this point, we have our html page ready to be served.
 In this case it just displays a simple, warm welcome message to our users.
 Now we
 need to create a view that will serve this page.
-To do so, paste the following code inside `/blog/views.py`:
+To do so, write the following code inside `/blog/views.py`:

 ```
 #!python